Humanising Higher Education: Cultivating Academic Success through Positive, Student-Centred Experiences to Enhance Confidence and Independent Learning

 David Sotir, The University of Technology, Sydney (Australia)

 Underpinned by sound pedagogical theory, HELPS promotes confidence and a sense of belonging within the respective communities of practice, facilitating successful transition into university, along the learning continuum and beyond graduation.
 Through harnessing the power of volunteering programmes it also connects students, staff, alumni and community members using a peer-voiced, ‘insider approach’.
-Integration of a peer-assisted study success programme, and a cross-promotional, cohesive strategy have bolstered participation in peer-to-peer learning support sessions.
+Integration of a peer-assisted study success programme and a cross-promotional, cohesive strategy has bolstered participation in peer-to-peer learning support sessions.

-In 2015, HELPS received a UTS Teaching and Learning Award for ‘Academic Support’ and in 2016 garnered national recognition with an Australian Office of Learning and Teaching Citation for ‘Outstanding Contribution to Student Learning’.
 This paper will discuss and share the ideas that have guided HELPS to consolidate its position within the higher education sphere as a centre of best practice, providing positive learning experiences that enhance student literacy, confidence and academic success.

 Keywords: student-centred experiences, academic literacy, independent learning